With WordPress now powering over 31,3% of the web, its days of being regarded as a niche blogging solution are well and truly over.

 Entry levels come in three basic flavors with the next step up being the significantly more expensive WordPress VIP options.

 Though severely stripped down in terms of the amount of customization options on offer, you’ll benefit from a rock-solid set of core features, blazing fast load times and automatic upgrades.

 If you’re looking purely to blog and want minimal involvement with the back end and plugin or theme customization, it is hard to beat the affordability, power and simplicity of this option.

 We hope we have helped steer you in the direction of the right managed hosting provider for your needs.

 Every site is different, so some of the options above will be substantially better for certain use cases than others.
 Also, expect this space to get pretty crowded over the next few years as WordPress continues to gain market share as a platform.

-If there’s a particular provider you’ve had experience with that you’d like to share, or if there’s a particular part of the hosting conundrum you’re looking for help with, feel free to get in touch in the comments below.
+If there’s a particular provider you’ve had experience with that you’d like to share, or if there’s a particular part of the hosting conundrum you’re looking for help with or any questions about Avada in regards to hosting, feel free to get in touch in the comments below.

 We’d love to hear from you!